Skip to content

 • In addition to these events, the user can choose to be notified of all integration results from the portal.

-3. Give a name to the event you want to be notified about.
+4. Give a name to the event you would like to be notified about.

-4. In the Callback Url field, add the address of your API where you want to be notified and click Save, as shown in the following screen.
+5. In the Callback Url field, add the address of your API where you want to be notified.

 Viewing Sent Notifications

-In this example, we will show a notification of Order Created sent through the Event Log page.
+In this example, we will show an Order Created notification sent through the Event Log page.

-We will highlight the main fields of the event divided into the following sections: request details (1), headers (2), and payload (3).
+Below we highlight the main fields of the event divided by sections: request details (1), header (2), and content (3).

 1 - Request Details